liveahero-wiki/liveahero-wiki.github.io/_charas/kouki.md

 PLAYER = "Well, Sirius seems to be taking a liking to you...
 Are you sure about that, boy?
 People you get close to just end up leaving eventually... whatever."
 RELATION = "That elementary school teacher is so annoying.
 What does he care if I'm studying or not?
 Look, I'll properly submit the homework I was given."
 TOUCH = "U-ughya Hey!
 No petting, we're celebrities!
 Sirius, quit wagging your stupid tail already!"
+TRAIN = "Even if it was only a rehearsal I'll give it my all."
+TRAINED = "Stop, you're acting childish against a kid!?"
 %}

 ## Notes